Beware of Eliminating Employee Performance Ratings

 The Downside of Eliminating Employee Performance Ratings

 Most of the negatives associated with eliminating employee performance ratings seem to stem from an ineffective implementation of the performance measurement process, not from measuring employee performance itself.
-In fact, Gartner recently found that the elimination of employee performance ratings caused a:
+In fact, Gartner recently found that the elimination of employee performance ratings caused some problems:

 Three Things All High Performance Environments Have in Common